Last Updated on48 minutes to read

 Twitter is another great platform for you to share your knowledge.
 And typically speaking, if you are sharing ‘good stuff’, tagging people when due, and using a few relevant hashtags, you can find a whole group of people who might benefit from what you have to say.

-Examples of how you can ask for referrals
+Examples of how to ask for referrals

 Referrals are similar to customer reviews.
 If you offer high-quality services, you may not even have to ask for referrals.
 Here are some quick tips to get in the right mindset.